Douglas Elliman (DOUG)

 AI Analysis | Feedback

-- Residential Real Estate Brokerage: Facilitates the buying, selling, and leasing of existing residential properties for individual clients.
+- Residential Real Estate Brokerage Services: This service involves assisting clients with the buying, selling, and renting of residential properties across various U.S. markets.

 AI Analysis | Feedback